 Request a Training

 The Action Alliance provides Trainings on Request (TOR) to our members and allied organizations with adapted and specialized curriculum to meet their unique needs.
 We can design these trainings for your space and deliver them in your community, or provide training through a virtual platform.
 Like all the trainings we provide, TORs are interactive and collaborative.
-So that we may create trainings that meet organizations’ specific needs, please try to give us 30 days’ notice when requesting a training.
+So that we may create trainings that meet organizations’ specific needs, please give us at least 30 days’ notice when requesting a training.
 TORs may be delivered by Action Alliance staff or Training Institute Faculty members.

 TOR Rates are as follows: